The Ranch Resort

-The Ranch Resort is a leisure complex in the Capricorn District of the Limpopo Province.

-The Ranch Conservancy, situated 25 kilometers south of Polokwane in South Africa, spans 1000 hectares and provides facilities for sports, exhibitions, conservation, accommodation, and conferencing.
+The Ranch Resort is a leisure complex in the Capricorn District of the Limpopo Province, in South Africa.
+The site is located 25 km south of Polokwane, spans 1,000 hectares, and includes facilities for sports, exhibitions, conservation, accommodation, and conferencing, as well as a 12-hole golf course.

-A 12-hole par 3 – Executive Golf Course was officially opened in May, 2010 by the Premier of Limpopo Province, Mr. Cassel Mathale.
+The Protea Hotel Ranch Resort hosts the SkyDiving Boogie and Symposium, an annual sports skydiving and parachuting event.

 History

-The Shearer family established The Ranch in May 1960 initially as a stopover for people travelling between Zimbabwe (then Rhodesia) and South Africa.
-As the establishment became better known, it developed into a leisure and conference resort, now known as The Ranch Resort.
+The Shearer family established the Ranch in May 1960, as a stopover for people travelling between Zimbabwe and South Africa.
+As the establishment became better known, it developed into a leisure and conference resort.

-On May 22, 2010 the Shearer family, owners of The Ranch Resort, celebrated 50 years in hospitality at a special function where The Premier of Limpopo Province, Mr Cassel Mathale, officially opened The Ranch Resort 12-hole, par-3 Executive Golf Course and Academy.
-VIP guests included the South African Minister of International Relations and Co-operation, Ms. Maite Nkoana Mashabane who gave the keynote address, and Minister of Health Dr. Aaron Motsoaledi.